restatedev/examples/typescript/patterns-use-cases/event-processing-enrichment/README.md

 3. Start Restate Server with the Kafka broker configuration in a separate shell: `npx restate-server --config-file restate.toml`

-4. Start the data upload service: `npm run app-dev`
+4. Start the service: `npm run app-dev`

 5. Register the example at Restate server by calling `npx restate -y deployment register "localhost:9080"`.